andrewcyhuang/inventory-manager/bin/pgSetup.md

-Setting up PostgreSQL on your machine
+# Setting up PostgreSQL on your machine (Mac OSX)

-Open up a terminal instance and run the following commands in order
+## Open up a terminal instance and run the following commands in order

 1. brew install postgresql
     If you do not have homebrew installed on your mac, get it here: https://brew.sh/